mahip19/naive-react.JS/README.md

-A simple reactJS application implementing hooks like useState, useContext, useRef and useEffect.
+A simple reactJS application implementing hooks like useState, useContext, useRef and useEffect.<br />
 Connected with Firebase for backend support.